Code-Institute-Submissions/MSP1_art_club/README.md

 ### Existing Features

-- Image carousel used to show members' selected art work found on the home page [index.html]
+- Bootstrap Image carousel used to show members' selected art work found on the home page [index.html]
 - Activities timeline detailing each date,time and location of a club organised activity found on activities page [activities.html]
-- either last summer's exhibition highlights, or forthcoming exhibition submissions found on exhibitions page [exhibition.html]
+- Bootstrap Image Carousel showing either last summer's exhibition highlights, or forthcoming exhibition submissions [exhibition.html]
 - Bootstrap form component used for membership application to club [joinus.html]

 ### Features Left to Implement